jlucaspains/adowi2gh/docs/GETTING_STARTED.md

-# Getting Started with ado-gh-wi-migrator
+# Getting Started with adowi2gh

 This guide will help you set up and run your first migration from Azure DevOps to GitHub.